The Six Main Points of Cultural PTSD Theory in Outline

 3) We have, at the cultural level, formed assumptions, beliefs and attitudes that very closely resemble common maladaptive responses that individuals have to trauma.

 In short, we have something that could be called Cultural PTSD-and for the most part, it is completely unrecognized as such.

-4a) PTSD by definition can and does seriously impair people’s abilities to reason, function and cooperate with others at productive levels.
+4) PTSD, by definition, can and does seriously impair people’s abilities to reason, function and cooperate with others at productive levels.

-The first step is recognition of this Cultural PTSD, and its role in shaping our cultural contexts as we know them.
+The time is now.
+The first step is recognition of the existence of Cultural PTSD, and acknowledging the substantial role it has been playing in shaping our cultural contexts as we know them.